Parliament passes Taxation Laws (Amendment) Bill, 2019

-The Taxation Laws (Amendment) Bill, 2019 will provide domestic companies with an option to pay tax at the rate of 22 percent.
+The Taxation Laws (Amendment) Bill, 2019 provides the new domestic manufacturing companies with an option to pay income tax at the rate of 15 percent.

-The Taxation Laws (Amendment) Bill, 2019, which seeks to amend the Income Tax Act 1961 was passed by the Lok Sabha on December 2, 2019.
+The Taxation Laws (Amendment) Bill, 2019, which seeks to amend the Income Tax Act 1961, has been passed by the Parliament.
+The bill was passed by the Rajya Sabha on December 5, 2019.
+The Lok Sabha had passed the bill earlier on December 2.

 The bill will replace an ordinance promulgated by the President in September 2019 to reduce corporate tax rates.
 The bill will amend both the Income Tax Act 1961 and the Finance (No 2) Act 2019.